Performance Tuning of the Openflow Connector for Kafka

 Network latency

 Lower latency between Kafka brokers and Openflow improves overall performance.
+Snowflake recommends deploying Kafka brokers and Openflow in the same CSP region.

 Node size recommendations

-The following table provides configuration recommendations based on expected workload characteristics.
+The following table provides configuration recommendations based on expected workload characteristics:

 Node Size